SeanIsayama/Food-Recipe-Study/README.md

 ## Introduction and Question Identification

-With the continuing concerns about health in the US, having a more accurate understanding of calorie intake helps maintain a healthy weight, as consuming too many calories can lead to weight gain and associated health issues like obesity, diabetes, and heart problems.
-This project investigates a new indicator (number of ingredients) to see whether or not this value has any impact on the amount of calories in the recipe.
+With the continuing concerns about health in the US, having a more accurate understanding of what affects calorie intake helps maintain a healthy weight, as consuming too many calories can lead to weight gain and associated health issues like obesity, diabetes, and heart problems.
+This project tests a new indicator - number of ingredients in a recipe - to see whether or not this value has any impact on the amount of calories in the meal.
+In other words, we will investigate whether or not a greater number of ingredients in a recipe correlates to higher calories, by analyzing the relationship between the number of ingredients and the amount of calories.

 ### Datasets used (food.com)

-The first dataset we used on this project contains recipes posted on food.com since 2008, containing 83782 rows representing each recipe posted, with each row consisting these 12 columns of descriptions:
+The first dataset we used in this project contains recipes posted on food.com since 2008, with 83782 rows representing each recipe posted, and each row consisting these 12 columns of descriptions:

 |Column	                 |Description|
 |---                     |---        |